Gold ETF wrap up best run in a decade

 Last month’s Fed announcement suggesting rates may remain near zero for the foreseeable future, coupled with real rates in most developed countries hovering at negatives, extends an environment where the opportunity cost of gold can remain low for investors.
 At the same time as economic and geopolitical indicators continue to paint a picture of uncertainty, we’re seeing stock indices turning positive.
-This disconnect in mind, we expect the high risk, low rate environment to continue to fuel demand for gold within investments like digital gold, gold ETFs.
+This disconnect in mind, we expect the high risk, low rate environment to continue to fuel demand for gold within investments like gold ETFs.

 Gold functions as a strategic asset in an investor’s portfolio, given its ability to act as an effective diversifier and alleviate losses during tough market conditions and economic downturns.
-Investors are keeping their faith with physical as well as digital gold even as prices struggle last month.
+Investors are keeping their faith with gold even as prices struggle last month.
 Holdings in bullion-backed exchange-traded funds are wrapping up an eighth quarter of expansion, the longest run in almost a decade.
 So far in 2020, world total Gold ETF holdings have surged about 860 tons, dwarfing any prior full-year inflow, and are near a record.

 Gold ETF wrap up best run in decade as Investor pile in